post-forking/post-forking/readme.md

 ### Manual Install ###
 1. Download the plugin from the link in the top left corner
-2. Unzip the file, and upload the resulting "wp-document-revisions" folder to your "/wp-content/plugins directory" as "/wp-content/plugins/post-forking"
+2. Unzip the file, and upload the resulting "post-forking" folder to your "/wp-content/plugins directory" as "/wp-content/plugins/post-forking"
 3. Log into your WordPress install as an administrator, and navigate to the plugins screen from the left-hand menu
 4. Activate Post Forking